Table of Contents

 There are two types (major) of seed production i.e. Varietal and hybrid based on the type of seed used for multiplication

 SCOPE AND IMPORTANCE OF SEED PRODUCTION

 - Seed Replacement Rate Enhancement.

-- Primary responsibility for production of breeder seed to be that of the ICAR/State Agriculture Universities.
+- Primary responsibility for the production of breeder seed to be that of the ICAR/State Agriculture Universities.

 - An effective seed production programme.

-- Availability of newly developed varieties to farmers with minimum time gap.
+- Availability of newly developed varieties to farmers with a minimum time gap.